intergalacticmule/sales-data-solution/README.md

 $ jupyter notebook
 ```

 Now you should have the service up and running at http://localhost:8888.
-You can then navigate to the download location of the [notebook](./01_dataset/dataset_exploration.ipynb) and run it from the Jupyter Notebook Web UI.
+You can navigate to the download location of the [notebook](./01_dataset/dataset_exploration.ipynb) and run it from the Jupyter Notebook Web UI.

 ## Workflow Orchestration